na-na-hi/renget/archive/nijidoki.md

 Legal details aside, practically all the remaining 32 NIJISANJI EN livers have shown explicit support towards the video statement made by Elira Pendora, Vox Akuma and Ike Eveland – refuting claims of harassment, showing evidence of Selen breaching Activity Rules, and expressing shock at the legal documents shown by Selen’s side.

 A major claim circulating online is that management forced both this support and this statement, that these livers are ‘puppets’ to the corporation who were ‘forced at gunpoint’ to ‘betray’ Selen in a last-ditch effort to rebuild NIJISANJI’s public image.
-Ren clearly states this is not true [here](https://twitter.com/RenZott0/status/1757216876562972729).
+Ren clearly states this is not true [here](https://twitter.com/RenZott0/status/1757216876562972729), yet people continue to go extreme lengths to construct bizarre conspiracy theories about the use of 'different apostrophes' and emojis - all while refusing to see how the livers on-stream words match their public statements.
 ![Ren refuting allegations that management is forcing them to retweet](https://i.imgur.com/LJO2b2W.png)

 Once again, the livers are infantilized, deemed powerless in the clutches of a big, bad, evil company; or alternatively, manipulated by ANYCOLOR into hating Selen with cherry-picked information from these documents.
 This is deemed as the ‘charitable’ interpretation – because otherwise, they must be terrible people who betrayed Selen for a quick buck.